Biography

-Sarah Nilson, Ph.D., is an associate professor of Biology who teaches biology, ethnobotany, plant science, and studio art courses.
+Sarah Nilson, Ph.D., is an associate professor of biology who teaches introductory and upper-level biology, ethnobotany, plant science, and studio art courses.

-Her students don’t just memorize terms from a textbook — they grow plants, sequence genes, model proteins, visit beehives, and even blend science with art.
-She also oversees the campus high tunnel – a living laboratory on campus – which grows herbs, vegetables, fruit, and flowers for the campus community.
+Her students don’t just memorize terms from a textbook — they grow plants, sequence genes, model proteins, visit beehives, and make art to better understand the patterns in and behaviors of life.
+She also oversees the campus high tunnel – a living laboratory on campus - which grows herbs, vegetables, fruit, and flowers for the campus community.
+Each semester she collaborates with a group of students doing field work and genetics lab work for research projects on ramps, ginseng, and dicentra.
+Students also have the opportunity to do independent research with Dr. Nilson.

 Dr. Nilson’s classes prepare students for a variety of career options including: